MrRooni/homekitbuilds/2021-07-11-light-the-night-with-meross-switches.md

 I like almost everything about these switches, but there were just a couple dings against them.
 For one, there was no HomeKit QR code, just the eight digit code printed on the face of the switch.
 I would have expected to see a HomeKit QR in the packaging on the instructions, but it wasn't there either.
 The other thing I've noticed is that every so once in a while these switches will show as unresponsive.
 It's not enough to be a bother and it doesn't seem to interfere with the automations, but it is something I've seen.

+Lastly, as with all Meross products, they offer both HomeKit and non-HomeKit versions of the same model.
+Make sure you are buying [the right one](https://www.amazon.com/gp/product/B088NQMN5Z).

 ## Automations

-The automation that I set up with these switches were pretty straightforward:
+The automation that I set up with these switches are pretty straightforward:

 * Turn on at sunset.
 * Turn off at 11:00 PM.